gptune/GPTune/README.md

 ```

 ### Installation from scratch
-GPTune relies on OpenMPI (4.0 or higher), Python (3.7 or higher), BLAS/LAPACK, SCALAPACK (2.1.0 or higher), mpi4py, scikit-optimize and autotune, which need to be installed by the user.
+GPTune relies on OpenMPI (4.0 or higher), Python (3.7 or higher), BLAS/LAPACK, SCALAPACK (2.1.0 or higher), mpi4py, scikit-optimize, cGP and autotune, which need to be installed by the user.
 In what follows, we assume Python, BLAS/LAPACK have been installed (with the same compiler version):
 ```
 export MPICC=path-to-c-compiler-wrapper
 export MPICXX=path-to-cxx-compiler-wrapper